-But what motivates me to do what I do is a spiritual/intellectual quest to answer (or at least have an answer I am willing to sit with for the time being) the questions: “What is the Bible and what does it means to read it well?”
-And with that quest, in my course of study, I find myself very much in the stream of the history both Jewish and Christian interpreters.
+But what motivates me to do what I do is a spiritual/intellectual quest to answer (or at least have an answer I am willing to sit with for the time being) the questions: “What is the Bible and what does it mean to read it well?”
+And with that quest, in my course of study, I find myself very much in the stream of the history of both Jewish and Christian interpreters.

 This quest is fueled, at least in part, by a drive to address my own spiritual struggles, which have in no small measure been aided and abetted by the imposition of unrealistic and intellectually unappealing answers to the above questions.
 Such is the life of a “Bible-centered” Protestant, my “thorn in the flesh,” as Paul might put it.

 My own need to verbalize this process of mine (personality-wise, I don’t feel like I have a choice in the matter) has, over the years, exposed me to some criticism, which I am fine with as long as my critics don’t sign my paycheck.
 Been there, done that.